Pacific Northwest Road Trip With Dog: 2026 Route Guide

 Oregon Coast Dog Rules

-- Dogs are allowed on most beaches year-round
+- Dogs are allowed on most beaches year-round on leash

-- Always check for beach-specific rules at trailheads and park entrances
+- Always check for beach-specific rules at trailheads and park entrances — rules can vary significantly between adjacent beaches

 - Rip currents can be dangerous.
 Keep dogs out of rough surf.